luminaxster/2024-study-a/Tool-TroubleShoot-React-Task00.md

 ### Relevant React Concepts
 - [React Functional Components](https://react.dev/learn/your-first-component): functions such `function X(props){return (<div>{props.name}</div>)}` can be used to be rendered in your web app with `<X name="totoro" />`;
-- [Event handling](https://react.dev/learn/responding-to-events#adding-event-handlers):  `onClick` properties can be pass down to React elements such as `div`.
+- [Event handling](https://react.dev/learn/responding-to-events#adding-event-handlers):  click handling fucntions properties can be pass down to React elements such as `div`.
 They trigger DOM events.